fmgarage/fx-reports/docs/index.md

 ## Welcome to FX Reports

-**FX Reports** is a powerful extension for genererating fully-featured spreadsheets in xslx format from FileMaker.
+**FX Reports** is a powerful extension for generating fully-featured spreadsheets in xslx format from FileMaker.
 It can easily be integrated into your existing solution.

 ### What can I achieve with it?